Information and Reference

 SCHEDULE CHANGES

 To provide the greatest probability for students to receive requested courses, students are given an opportunity to review the AHS Curriculum Catalog and complete a Student Registration Form.
 From there, a master schedule is constructed and teachers are hired to ensure that what was requested would be received.
 Knowing that not every course request can be honored due to conflicts in the student’s schedule, the above procedure provides the greatest potential for requests to be honored.
 Student registration cards indicate a commitment to completion of the course requested.
 Once a schedule is assigned students commit to course completion as defined in the student schedule.
 Schedule changes should be requested during the first three days of each term.
 The principal may approve course changes due to extenuating circumstances.
-There will be a $20.00 charge for each student/parent-initiated schedule change.
-All elective schedule changes will incur a $20.00 fee.

 SCHEDULE CHANGES AT 9 WEEKS